erik-adelbert/aoc/2022/README.md

 _Did you notice?_

 The proposed solution builds [_the longest substring without repeating characters_](https://leetcode.com/problems/longest-substring-without-repeating-characters/solutions/) that means it can *generally solve* the question.
 Let me rephrase this idea: The _same code_ solves part 1&2.
-At runtime, if we _watch_ the window len and display the first index after a 4 non-repeating chars and later the first one after 14 such chars, we're done!
+At runtime, if we _watch_ the window len and display the first index after a 4 non-repeating chars and later on the first one after 14 such chars, we're done!

-Last but not least the internal memory size is also fixed, the solution also has `O(1)` `space` `complexity`:
+Last but not least the internal memory size is fixed, the solution also has `O(1)` `space` `complexity`:
 *It is one of the best to solve the task at hand*.